-Dave Ogden, a customer experience consultant at Aspect Software, warns that customers with loan products could increase their debt in the face of a rise, however small: “While the bank’s Governor Mark Carney has suggested a rise may come at the beginning of 2016, with an improving GDP and unemployment hitting record lows, there’s a possibility a small rise may come sooner.
+“While the bank’s Governor Mark Carney has suggested a rise may come at the beginning of 2016, with an improving GDP and unemployment hitting record lows, there’s a possibility a small rise may come sooner.
 Even a quarter per cent increase can add to existing debts, with customers used to the 0.5 per cent interest in place since 2009,” he said.

 Ogden continued: “We have been kept on our toes for quite some time anticipating a rise, but as the economy gets back on track any increase in interest rates heightens the risk that customers who previously defaulted on their loans could do so again.
 Bigger interest rate hikes, expected in 2016 and 2017 could leave more people in debt, costing providers time and money in servicing repayments.